Introduction

 Pros:

-- High recycled content, reducing landfill waste.
+- High recycled content, which helps cut down on landfill waste.

 - Treated with non-toxic fire retardants for enhanced safety.